Ashe-Gebre/MSD-Capstone-Project/README.md

 # MSD-Capstone-Project
-This a final project for fulfillment of Masters in Software Development- Student Experience Sharing Application
+This is a final project for fulfillment of Masters in Software Development- Student Experience Sharing Application